-- which are related to the core clusters of courses (Italy, Cultures of the World, Global Challenges) and the specialization tracks (Sustainable Development and Cultural Heritage); - -which exploit the location of the program, and which include field-work in Venice and the Veneto; - which exploit the international, multicultural and interdisciplinary classroom; - which run across disciplines and, in particular, which mix Humanities and Social Sciences: - which read global issues and/or topical present-day issues through the lens of these disciplines; - which adopt comparative approaches f. +39 041 2719 510
+- which are related to the core clusters of courses (Italy, Cultures of the World, Global Challenges) and the specialization tracks (Sustainable Development and Cultural Heritage); - -which exploit the location of the program, and which include field-work in Venice and the Veneto; - which exploit the international, multicultural and interdisciplinary classroom; - which run across disciplines and, in particular, which mix Humanities and Social Sciences; - which read global issues and/or topical present-day issues through the lens of these disciplines; - which adopt comparative approaches t. +39 041 2719 511 f. +39 041 2719 510